List of lunar features: Lunar plain features

-Lacus

-A related set of features are the Lunar lacus (singular lacus, Latin for "lake"), which are smaller basaltic plains of similar origin:
+A related set of features are the Lunar lacus (singular lacus, Latin for "lake"), which are smaller basaltic plains of similar origin.
+A related set of features are the sinus (singular sinus, Latin for "bay") and paludes (singular palus, Latin for "marsh").

-Sinus and Paludes

-A related set of features are the sinus (singular sinus, Latin for "bay") and paludes (singular palus, Latin for "marsh"):

 Some sources also list a Palus Nebularum ("Marsh of Mists") at 38.0° N, 1.0° E, but the designation for this feature has not been officially recognized by the IAU.

 Craters

 The large majority of these features are impact craters.
 The crater nomenclature is governed by the International Astronomical Union, and this list only includes features that are officially recognized by that scientific society.

 The lunar craters are listed in the following subsections.
 Where a formation has associated satellite craters (smaller associated craters), these are detailed on the main crater description pages.

 Catenae

 A catena is a chain of craters.

 Valleys

 Several large lunar valleys have been given names.
 Most of them are named after a nearby crater; see the list of craters on the Moon for more information.